thuliteio/doks/README.md

 ## Sponsors

-Doks is free, open source software made possible by Netlify, Algolia, and several other amazing organizations and inidviduals.
-[Sponsor Doks](.github/FUNDING.md) ❤️
+Thulite is free and open-source, thanks to our amazing sponsors.
+Help keep Thulite sustainable by supporting maintenance, documentation, and long-term development.
+[Sponsor Thulite](https://github.com/sponsors/thuliteio) ❤️